govau/design-system-components/packages/pagination/README.md

 @gov.au/pagination
 ============

-> Pagination allows large amounts of content to be seperated into multiple pages
+> Pagination allows large amounts of content to be separated into multiple pages.

 ## Contents